 If convicted of DUI, you may face other complications as well.
 You may be placed on probation, which limits your ability to travel, makes you subject to monitoring and random drug testing, etc. You may also be ordered to have an ignition interlock device installed.
 This device requires that you blow into it before your car will start.
 It analyzes your breath in the same manner a breathalyzer does, and if there is alcohol on your breath, the car will not start.
 Additionally, a DUI can have a significant impact on your insurance rates and coverage.
 Some companies will not be inclined to provide automobile insurance if you have multiple DUIs on your record, and others will provide it at drastically increased rates.

 The potential penalties that come with a DUI conviction make obtaining an Orlando DUI attorney after your arrest a necessity.
 While police officers will make your arrest seem straightforward and unquestionable, a good lawyer will be able to detect potential errors made in the process of pulling you over and/or administering your DUI test.
 A DUI conviction can be a major disturbance in your life, and frequently a lawyer can get the penalties greatly reduced if they cannot avoid a conviction altogether.
 A DUI lawyer also can be especially effective in limiting the effect of exacerbating details surrounding your arrest (if you had a high BAC, for example).
-If you should happen to find yourself in a situation where you’ve been arrested for DUI, be sure to contact an Orlando DUI lawyer, it might make all the difference.

 For more information, please see our About page.